asantoni/libaudiodecoder/README.md

         int seek(int sampleIdx);

         /** Read a maximum of 'size' samples of audio into buffer.
+            Samples are always returned as 32-bit floats, with stereo interlacing.
             Returns the number of samples read. */ int read(int size, const SAMPLE *buffer);